croque-scp/scp/README.md

 This repository treats translations as a first-class citizen.
 Each sub-repository has been designed with translators in mind.

-Each sub-repository will contain instructions for translators.
 Typically translating will involve finding a directory called `en/`, copying it, renaming the copy to your branch's language code, and then editing all the files in it.
+If the process is more complicated than that for a given article, the sub-repository will contain more detailed instructions in its README.

 I appreciate that my articles are generally difficult to translate, so I do what I can to make it as easy as possible.
 Translators, thank you for